Wilson Center Teaching Artists

 Tiffany Knopow

-Tiffany Knopow is a Wisconsin native, residing in Burlington, who received her Bachelor of Fine Arts in Printmaking from UW-Madison and her Master of Fine Arts from the UW-Milwaukee.
-Knopow has actively exhibited in the United States and South America.
+Tiffany Knopow is a Wisconsin native and now resides in Muskego, WI.
+She received her Bachelor of Fine Arts in Printmaking from the University of Wisconsin-Madison in 2003, her Master of Arts in 2007 and Master of Fine Arts in 2008 from the University of Wisconsin-Milwaukee.
+Knopow has an active exhibition record including shows in the United States and South America.
 She was one of UW-Milwaukee's nominees for the 2007 National Dedalus Foundation Master of Fine Arts Fellowship and received a Layton Fellowship from UW-Milwaukee in 2008.
-Tiffany also teaches for Artists Working with Milwaukee’s Homeless and is the co-founder of ArtMovz.
+Knopow also received first prize in the Wisconsin Artist Biennial in 2014.
+Currently she is teaching workshops and classes in Southern Wisconsin at the Sharon Lynn Wilson Center for the Arts in Brookfield, the Kenosha Public Museum and Bella Botanica in Springfield.
 See more at www.tiffanyknopow.com

 Jeanne Kollmeyer